 Frankincense is a gummy aromatic resin that is made from a tree that grows in Arabia and Southern Africa, the Boswellia thurifera, also known as B. sacra.

-Frankincense (the name refers to the pre-eminence as “true” or “frank” incense) is also improperly known as olibanum, a term that derives from the Arabic al-lubán (“milk”), a reference to the extracted milky substance from the tree.
+Frankincense (the name refers to the pre-eminence as “true” or “frank” incense) is also improperly known as olibanum.
+This term derives from the Arabic al-lubán (“milk”), a reference to the extracted milky substance from the tree.

 However, in reality, the olibanum is extracted from the Boswellia serrata and has the characteristic citrus fragrance.

-It is often used in Oriental mixtures, and it’s famous for its extraordinary fixative properties.
+It is often used in Oriental mixtures and is famous for its extraordinary fixative properties.
 It has a spicy and balsamic smell, similar to that of incense.